C++11: Allow garbage collected implementations

-Prior C++ standards provided for programmer-driven garbage collection via set_new_handler, but gave no definition of object reachability for the purpose of automatic garbage collection.
+Prior C++ standards provided for programmer-driven garbage collection, but gave no definition of object reachability for the purpose of automatic garbage collection.
 C++11 defines conditions under which pointer values are "safely derived" from other values.
 An implementation may specify that it operates under strict pointer safety, in which case pointers that are not derived according to these rules can become invalid.
+This was later removed in C++23.

 Attributes

 C++11 provides a standardized syntax for compiler/tool extensions to the language.
 Such extensions were traditionally specified using #pragma directive or vendor-specific keywords (like __attribute__ for GNU and __declspec for Microsoft).
 With the new syntax, added information can be specified in a form of an attribute enclosed in double square brackets.
 An attribute can be applied to various elements of source code: